longwind48/investing-opt/README.md

+Assuming one start with an initial portfolio value of $100,000, he/she would have yielded 151.91% in capital gains over a span of 305 days.
+If we compare to the market, the S&P500 would have yielded 1.21% YTD.

+**This result further re-affirmed my long position in innovative companies like Tesla.
+Innovative and disruptive companies do outperform in the midst of a crisis.**

 ## Further Work

+Stay tuned for more:

 - [ ] Evaluate different different configs for portfolio weights on periodic investments
 - [ ] Use Adjusted Closing prices
+- [ ] Project annual returns using machine learning
 - [ ] Deploy 'Portfolio-Optimization + Backtesting' as a service using the following setup:
   - FastAPI as web framework
   - Gunicorn as WSGI application server